xdmushui/partner-center-sdk/develop/change-the-quantity-of-a-subscription.md

 Location: /customers/<customer-tenant-id>/subscriptions/<subscriptionID>
 ```

-#### Response example for new commerce reduce seat counts
+#### Response example for new commerce license reduction

 > [!Note]
 > New Commerce changes are currently available only to partners who are part of the M365/D365 new commerce experience technical preview.

-Response when attempting to reduce quantities for new commerce subscriptions.
+Sample API response when attempting to reduce license quantities for new commerce subscriptions outside of the 72 hour cancellation window.

 ```http
 {